LalaIAm/cline-novelist/memory-bank/activeContext.md

 - User profile should provide both essential information and advanced customization
 - Writing statistics can serve as motivation and progress tracking
 - Progressive disclosure is important for complex interfaces
+- Responsive design requires careful planning for complex visualizations

-This active context document will continue to be updated as development progresses, tracking both the Quill.js integration and UI/UX wireframing tracks.
+This active context document will continue to be updated as development progresses, tracking both the Quill.js integration and UI/UX design tracks.